Memletic Techniques#

 • Repeat .
 Use repetition techniques to help you lock in what you’ve learned.

-The rest of this chapter covers each of these categories and associated techniques in detail.
-Here is a summary of all the techniques I describe in this chapter:
+The rest of this section covers each of these categories and associated techniques in detail.
+Here is a summary of all the techniques I describe in this section:

 Peg words